LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ECLiPSe defines an alias `in_set_range/2` for `(::)/2` that can be used to avoid conflicts with Logtalk `(::)/2` message-sending operator.

-Adopted from an adapter file written and tested with help of Taner Bilgic for Logtalk 1.x.
+Adopted from an adapter file written and tested with the help of Taner Bilgic for Logtalk 1.x.

 With this Prolog compiler, avoid reloading Logtalk source files defining